 Please see our Calendar of Events for the next ceremony date and time.

-At this time, U.S. Citizenship and Immigration Services is not allowing for any guests to attend an indoor ceremony with a candidate, unless the candidate is required to have an interpreter or needs physical assistance.
+At this time, U.S. Citizenship and Immigration Services is only allowing one guest per candidate to attend an indoor ceremony, unless the candidate is required to have an interpreter or needs physical assistance.

 Frequently Asked Questions about the Naturalization Ceremony